 Volvo Photo Locations Part 111

-Langhammars is a area on Fårö, a small island nort of Gotland.
+Langhammars Naturreservat is an area on Fårö, a small island north of Gotland.
 It is an area with limestone pillars, pebble beaches and dunes, together with a pine forest.

 Just over a kilometer south of Langhammars is one of Gotland’s best kept agrarian environments from the Middle Ages.
 The area includes at least eight visible foundations, several waste piles, field embankments and stone beads.
 The area was first discovered in 1978 and excavations have been conducted here from 1997 to 2009.
 A house was in use from 1100 – to the 1400s, while others were dated to 1400 – and 1500’s.
 Oral information from the 1800s indicates that this may have been the village Langhammars old location, but also farm Bondans may have originated here.

 Fårö is a small Baltic Sea island north of the island of Gotland.
 It has a population of fewer than 600 and has become a popular summer resort.
 The island has no banks, post offices, medical services or police.
 It has its own dialect, claimed to be the “oldest” language in Sweden.

 The name “Fårö” (in Gutnish “Faroy”) is derived from the words “ö”, meaning island, and “får-“, which is a word associated with travel like in the Swedish word “färled” (fairway).
 The word Fårö probably means the island you have to travel to or the traveler’s island.
 Mainland Swedes might misinterpret the name Fårö to be derived from får, the Swedish word for sheep, due to the many sheep on the island.
 However, the Gutnish word for sheep is “lamm” (similar to the Swedish word “lamm”, meaning “lamb”).